(800 - 1400 C.E.)

 Vaughn Williams, Ralph (1872-1958)

-Vaughan Williams had the unique talent of being able to absorb musical techniques and styles from other composers while still remaining true and original to himself.
+Ralph Vaughan Williams was born in Vaughan Williams had the unique talent of being able to absorb musical techniques and styles from other composers while still remaining true and original to himself.
 Composers who influenced him were Stravinksy, Bach, Brahms, Byrd, and Debussy.
 His earliest compositions were French impressionist music, such as his In the Fen Country, and String Quartet No. 1.
 He soon changed his musical style to incidental music.
 In this format, his famous works were The Wasps, the song cycle On Wenlock Edge and Fantasia on a Theme by Thomas Tallis.

 Vaughan Williams was a composer in almost every category of music.
 He wrote a few of operas, none which had success on stage, even though they were filled with artistically pleasing music.
 His other major musical compositions were Hodie, Merciless Beauty, Serenade to Music, 10 Blake Songs, Five Mystical Songs, Dona nobis pacem, and Sancta Civitas.
 All of his symphonies show Ralph Vaughan Williams' wide range of style and form, each piece having a truly unique sound.
 His music was always original and unique, with much drama and emotion.